tonmcg/tonymcgovern.com/content/blog/create-custom-connectors.md

 I've found it's best to start with the documentation at hand and define all the endpoints with Postman Credentials and authentication => though SODA is open, good developers should adhere to the API providers guidelines.
 In this case, SODA asks that we register an app for a key so that they can manage the wear on their servers

-Why Postman?
-de-facto tool to help interact, understand, and define how to connect to REST APIs extremely intuitive, lets you define variables at different levels, I can test endpoints and be able to get and set all request and response information are readily available less trial-and-error gives you response codes as well can simultaneously create connections in Power BI, inspect the request and response headers in the Postman console, and verify the results see the results and understand what to expect in Power BI

-When you're satisfied with the results,
-Postman creates a JSON-formatted schema that defines endpoints in your API When building a custom connector in in Azure Logic Apps and Flow, this definition can easily be converted to another JSON-formatted schema => an OpenAPI (formerly Swagger) file

-Postman can even import already-defined Swagger files and to be used a Postman Collections

-Swagger files are the chief way to define a custom connector in Azure Logic Apps and Flow

 To recap:
 1. Postman helps me understand everything associated with a request and response to any REST API endpoint; request and response headers, data returned by the API, and logs these in a console